Pfiffikus/toolkit/doc/overleaf-rc.md

 ### `NGINX_TLS_LISTEN_IP`

-Sets the host IP address(es) that the [TLS Proxy](tls-proxy.md) container will bind to for https.
+Sets the _numeric_ host IP address(es) that the [TLS Proxy](tls-proxy.md) container will bind to for https.
 For example, if this is set to `0.0.0.0` then the https web interface will be available on any host IP address.

-Typically this should be set to the external IP of your host.
+Typically this should be set to the _numeric_ external IP of your host.

 - Default: `127.0.1.1`